svgeesus/EuroMPE/Duophonic/Panel.md

 # Panel

-Doepfer standard height is **128.5mm** and 2mm thickness but perhaps for a large panel with many heavy components mounnted behind it, 2.5mm for rigidity is better.
+Doepfer standard height is **128.5mm** and 2mm thickness but perhaps for a large panel with many heavy components mounted behind it, 2.5mm for rigidity is better.

 ## Max PCB dimensions